Table of Contents

-GraphRAG using Ollama – Build a Knowledge Graph in 11 Powerful Steps
+GraphRAG using Ollama: Build a Local Knowledge Graph in 11 Steps

 GraphRAG using Ollama we build a Graph-based Retrieval Augmented Generation (GraphRAG) system using a local LLM (Ollama) and Python, without any cloud APIs.